ludwigwittgenstein2/supermarket_elasticsearch/README.md

 Challenges:

-Large-Dataset
+a) Large-Dataset
-Which tools to use to solve this problem?
+b) Which tools to use to solve this problem?
-Apply Software Engineering Methods
+c) Apply Software Engineering Methods
-Time-Deadline
+d) Time-Deadline
+e) No Knowledge of Marketing/Business